Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

 Take a look at the `sport.f` object to see its contents.
 You should see a large data frame containing the latitude and longitude (they are actually Easting and Northing as the data are in British National Grid format) coordinates alongside the attribute information associated with each London Borough.
-If you type `print(sport.f)` you will just how many coordinate pairs are required!
+If you type `print(sport.f)` you will see just how many coordinate pairs are required!
-To keep the output to a minimum, take a peak at the object just using the `head` command:
+To keep the output to a minimum, take a peek at the object using just the `head` command:

 ```r